-Atrioventricular septal defects (AVSDs) comprise of a relatively wide range of defects involving the atrial septum, ventricular septum and one or both of the tricuspid or mitral valve.
+Atrioventricular septal defects (AVSDs), also known as atrioventricular canal defects or endocardial cushion defects, comprise of a relatively wide range of defects involving the atrial septum, ventricular septum and one or both of the tricuspid or mitral valve.
 They can represent 2-7% of congenital heart defects.

-It results from deficient development of the apical portion or the atrial septum, basal portion of the inter-ventricular septum as well as atrio-ventricular valves.
+It results from deficient development of the apical portion of the atrial septum, basal portion of the inter-ventricular septum, as well as atrioventricular valves.
 All four chambers of the heart communicate therefore both left to right and right to left shunts can occur.

-- trisomy 18 : may be present in up to 25 % of cases ref.
+- trisomy 18 (Edwards syndrome): may be present in up to 25 % of cases 7

-- Ivermark syndrome : may be present in up to 10% of cases 4
+- may be present in up to 10% of cases of asplenia (Ivemark) syndrome 4

-Plain film features are often not specific but may show have cardiomegaly +/- features of pulmonary hypertension and mitral valve insufficiency.
+Plain chest radiographic features are often not specific but may show have cardiomegaly +/- features of pulmonary hypertension and mitral valve insufficiency.

 Allows direct visualisation of the defect spectrum and often a large defect of the midline heart structures are seen.
 Colour Doppler often aids in further visualisation of the central opening.